bradjacobs/excel-to-csv/README.md

 * Reorganize Excel Test data for Junit tests.
 * Add more unittests (particularly around cell format scenarios)
 * General Unittest cleanup
+* The pom.xml could use some cleanup and organization.
 </details>

 ## FinalThoughts